-Third, the Fund must take into account moral hazard problems, since governments may be able to reduce future social and economic risks by implementing policy reforms, but often fail to do so whenever these reforms have contemporaneous socio-political costs.
-Again, sovereignty places constraints here, since the Fund may have limited capacity to fully monitor or enforce policy reform efforts.
+fail to do so whenever these reforms have contemporaneous socio-political costs.
+Again, sovereignty places constraints here, since the Fund may have limited capacity to fully monitor and enforce policy reform efforts.
 More importantly, our Fund design respects that national governments have 'ownership' of their policy reforms, while taking into account the potential excessive risk due to the presence of moral hazard.
-Thus, Fund contracts are based on countryspecific risk assessments and subject to moral hazard constraints (MH).
-Given that, Fund contracts are 'experience rated.'
-Therefore, different contracts are offered to countries with different profiles, providing an ex-ante incentive to reduce the risk profile before signing a Fund contract.
-Moreover, since these contracts incorporate moral hazard constraints, risk-sharing transfers are combined with 'performance-based' long-term rewards (and punishments), which provide incentives for governments to further pursue risk-reduction policy reforms within the contract.
+Thus, Fund contracts are based on country-specific risk assessments and subject to moral hazard constraints (MH).
+Given that Fund contracts are 'experience rated,' countries have an incentive to reduce their risk profile before entering the Fund contract.
+Moreover, given that these contracts incorporate moral hazard constraints, risk-sharing transfers are combined with 'performance-based' long-term rewards (and punishments), which provide incentives for governments to further pursue risk-reduction policy reforms within the contract.
 Nevertheless, policy reform efforts are not contractable and, accordingly, Fund contracts are not conditional on ex ante reforms or austerity packages, which, not surprisingly, are usually perceived as a lender's imposition over the borrowing sovereign country, and often become ineffective (Clancy et al., 2024).

-Fourth, risk sharing among ex ante equal partners without debt liabilities is relatively easy to design and achieve but, unfortunately, this is not the case in existing unions, for example, the EMU.
-In fact, the Euro crisis left a 'debt-overhang problem' which aggravated the euro area divide and the resilience of countries to new crisis, like the pandemic of COVID-19.
-The Fund contract offers distinct conditions for countries with different growth and risk profiles and can cover large liabilities, provided they are sustainable.
-Moreover, we show that risky defaultable sovereign debt is more sustainable if it is transformed into safe Fund contracts.
-With such an operation, the Fund contract is, for the Fund, a safe asset and, for the country, safe sovereign (state-contingent) debt.
-Therefore, the Fund contract as a safe asset can be backed by the issuance of 'safe bonds'.
-Finally, the Fund contract can play an important role in resolving existing 'debt-overhang' problems, as well as in creating 'high quality liquid assets', for example, for the euro area.
+Third, risk sharing among ex ante equal partners without debt liabilities is relatively easy to design and achieve but, unfortunately, this is not the case in existing unions, for example, the EMU.
+In fact, the Euro crisis has left a 'debt-overhang problem' which aggravates the euro area divide.
+Given this, proposals for a 'shock-absorbing facility' are systematically postponed to a later day of greater convergence (e.g., the Five Presidents' Report, 2015), which can result in a never-ending procrastination.
+Our Fund design allows for a greater level of heterogeneity regarding the countries' growth, risks and liability profiles, provided that the latter are sustainable.
+Moreover, we show that risky defaultable sovereign debts are more sustainable if they are transformed into safe Fund contracts.
+With such an operation, the Fund balance sheet expands with safe assets, allowing the Fund to issue 'safe bonds'.
+Thus, the Fund can also play an important role in resolving existing 'debt-overhang' problems, as well as in creating 'high quality liquid assets' for the union.